JarnoRalli/gstreamer-examples/deepstream-examples/deepstream-tracking/README.md

 * DeepStreamSDK 6.1.1
 * Python 3.8
 * Gst-python
+* gstreamer1.0-plugins-good
-* gstreamer1.0-plugins-bad (you probably need this)
+* gstreamer1.0-plugins-bad
+* gstreamer1.0-plugins-ugly

 ## How to Run the Example